leobro98/appointments/README.md

 # Appointment Management Service

-This is solution to the test assignment for appointments management REST service.
+This is a solution to a test assignment for appointments management REST service.
 The assignment itself can be found in `coding-exercise.md`.

 ## Architecture